haiwen/seafile-admin-docs/manual/deploy/auto_login_seadrive.md

 ## Auto Login on SeaDrive

-SeaDrive will use the Kerberos login configurations from the Windows Registry under `HKEY_CURRENT_USER/SOFTWARE/SeaDrive`.
+SeaDrive will use the Kerberos login configuration from the Windows Registry under `HKEY_CURRENT_USER/SOFTWARE/SeaDrive`.

 ```
 Key   : PreconfigureServerAddr